amnh/BridgeUP-STEM-Oceans-Six/coding_cheat_sheet.md

 - To navigate to the home director: `cd `
 - To navigate to the previous folder: *cd ..*
 - To open a file: open <file name>
+- To find the path of a file: Find the file in Finder, then drag it into the Terminal window.
+The path will automatically appear!

 ## Git